Social Foundations Courses (SOCFOUND)

 This course will explore the complex relationship between education and democracy.
 This will involve drawing on concepts and theories from the social foundations of education (history, philosophy, and sociology of education) in order to apply interpretive, normative, and critical perspectives on democracy and education, their historical and contemporary relationship, and the possibilities for future entanglements.
 (Fall and Spring)

-SOCFOUND 3119.
-Schools and American Society — 3 hrs.
+SOCFOUND 2334.
+Education Policy and Politics of Education — 3 hrs.

 SOCFOUND 3219.
 Critical Perspectives on Technology and Education — 3 hrs.